 4. you do not know how to analyze the data;

-5. you cannot guarantee that a sufficient number or representative sample of participants will respond;
+5. you cannot guarantee that a representative sample of participants will respond;

 6. you need to ask a lot of open-ended questions;